 We didn’t start right away.
 We had our precious new baby, three other little children, and limited finances.
 Not to mention the fact that I didn’t even know where to begin with the whole adoption thing.
 My husband and I talked about it quite often and vacillated back and forth on the answer: Should we do it or not?
-Some days I felt overwhelmed with the four children I was already a mother to and thought, “No. This is good.”
+Some days I felt overwhelmed with the four children I was already a mother too and thought, “No. This is good.”
 But, not too long after that, something would happen that would bring adoption back to the forefront of my mind.
-I could still remember the feelings of pure love and joy that radiated through my dream as I found my son and hugged him tightly.
+I feel like that was God’s plan.
+I could still remember the feeling of pure love and joy that radiated through my dream as I found my son and hugged him tightly.
 I felt so strongly that God wanted me to find him.
 I couldn’t deny it.

 In 2012, seventeen years after having that dream, we were chosen by an expectant mother to be the family for her child.
+It felt like God’s plan in motion.
 We hadn’t specified anything as far as gender or race was concerned when we filled out the adoption paperwork.
 Though I knew who was coming, I wanted to let it happen naturally.
 In a way, I guess you could say that I was testing God to see if my dream was really going to come true.
 We had pursued other adoption situations, none of which were black baby boys, and each time, nothing came from them.
-So when we got the email in late August of 2012 that we had been chosen as the parents of a soon-to-be born, black baby boy, I could hardly believe it.
+So when we got the email in late August of 2012 that we had been chosen as the parents of a soon-to-be-born, black baby boy, I could hardly believe it.
 We had found each other.

 The months leading up to his birth were filled with literal miracles.
+That was part of God’s plan for us.
 Adoption is very expensive, and though we are not rich, the money we needed miraculously became available.
 In fact, one day we had some unexpected adoption expenses arise and were not sure where that money was going to come from.
 I hit my knees and pleaded with God for help.
 As I arose I had a feeling I should go check my mail.
 Tentatively, I walked out to the mailbox.
 Sifting through the mail I came across an envelope.
 Inside was a check for exactly what we needed.
 How could I deny God’s hand in this process?
 I couldn’t.
 Too many things had happened along the way to show me that He was there and in charge.

 In November our son was born.
 We were blessed to be able to spend two very sacred days at the hospital with him and his birth mother.
 But I was not prepared for the awful guilt I felt the moment his birth mother kissed him goodbye.
 The tear that rolled down her face and pooled on his tiny head will forever replay in slow motion through my mind.